-Super apps: On average, an adult has 80 apps downloaded to their mobile devices, but uses only nine of them daily.
-The rate of adoption is growing faster in the East than the West.
+Super apps10: On average, an adult has 11 daily.
+The rate of adoption is growing faster in the East than the West12.
 Having recently moved from Latin America to Asia, I can certainly testify to the huge opportunities for the super app market in both regions.
 I can also see the similarities between the two regions where the younger generation grew up in the mobile era as digital natives, generating growth for the digital economy which includes fintech and e-commerce players.
 Without legacy systems and complex processes, these players have created an amazing ecosystem from ride hailing, delivery, to payments and insurance.

 When we look at new possibilities to connect insurance with trends in digital payments, we have pivoted to embrace the following principles: